Dual Diploma Benefits

 We offer both French and US programs:

 To receive a High School Diploma from the State of Maryland (Montgomery County), within the context of the French education system, Rochambeau students must obtain a minimum of 22 credits.
-Nineteen of these credits must be in the subjects specified below.
-The additional three elective credits may come from any subject.
+Seventeen of these credits must be in the subjects specified below.
+The additional minimum of five elective units may come from offerings in any curricular area.
 Rochambeau students generally exceed these requirements.

-- 6 credits in Mathematics and Science (including at least 2 science and 2 math credits)
+- 6 credits in Mathematics and Science (including at least 2 science and 2 math)

-- 2 credits in Social Studies (including 1 credit in U.S. History)
+- 2 credits in Social Studies (1 credit in U.S. History)

 - 2 credits in a 3rd language